 The foundation also provides ongoing support for facilities, from a guided implementation of the program to ensuring that they have the supply of program materials that they need.
-To see if your healthcare facility is a participant, visit the DAISY Foundation’s participating organizations page.
+To see if your healthcare facility is one of the many DAISY partners, visit the DAISY Foundation’s participating organizations page.

 Find More Ways to Increase Nurse Engagement

-The DAISY Award for nurses is one way for facilities to recognize nurses for the compassionate care they provide so they feel seen and valued.
-Incorporating meaningful recognition can improve their experience at your organization and reignite a passion for nursing — which results in even better patient care.
-Learn more ways to improve staff engagement when you sign up for IntelyCare’s monthly newsletter.
+The DAISY nurse award is one way for facilities to recognize nurses for the compassionate care they provide so they feel seen and valued — which results in even better patient care.
+Stay in the loop and learn more ways to improve staff engagement through IntelyCare’s monthly newsletter.

-To fully appreciate the DAISY Award and what it can mean for nurses and patients, here’s a look at one touching award ceremony for a clinic nurse at UW Health.
+To fully appreciate the DAISY Award and what it can mean for nurses and patients, here’s a look at one touching award ceremony for a DAISY honoree, a clinic nurse at UW Health.